Krystian19/cactus-app-client-service/README.md

 - [x] Implement a browser-cache avoidance mechanism.
 - [x] Clean unused dependencies.
 - [ ] Remove nodemon as the server's script runner
+- [ ] Setup props validation in all the view components

 ## License
 MIT © Jan Guzman